 In preparing a business plan, you should have calculated the estimated turnover of products.
-In order not to avoid the situation of having an
+In order not to face an

 Create your store’s social media accounts before the opening, not after.
 Social media is a good source of traffic and a good means of gauging how consumers interact with your product.
 Community members who are already interested in the product can easily find your site.